Nayandeep-Batra/Focus-Link/README.md

 ⚠️ Setup & Installation

-This project requires Python 3.11 for stable compatibility with the mediapipe library, Using newer versions (like 3.12+) may result in installation errors...
+This project requires Python 3.11 for stable compatibility with the mediapipe library, Using newer versions (like 3.12+) may result in installation errors.

 ### To Quickstart, Tap Run Button